trevorjhou/Midterm-Exam-Take-Home-Modeling-Portion/README.md

 # Model Workflow

+## Predicting Customer Response to an Outreach Campaign
+To predict whether a customer accepts an offer (accepted_offer = 1 if accepted, 0 otherwise)

 ## 1. Exploratory Data Analysis

 The dataset was first explored to understand its structure and modeling challenges.